 1. Focus on sleep

-To counteract the effects of low serotonin and its impact on your sleep, make sure you set yourself up for sleep success by making sure you exercise early in the day and choosing sessions that relax you without ramping you up too much – yoga for sleep; LISS (low intensity steady state) and Be Kind To Yourself stretch are all popular workouts on the Jennis app , designed specifically for the Pre-menstrual Phase.
+To counteract the effects of low serotonin and its impact on your sleep, make sure you set yourself up for sleep success by making sure you exercise early in the day and choosing sessions that relax you without ramping you up too much – yoga for sleep; LISS (low intensity steady state) and Be Kind To Yourself stretch are all popular workouts on the Jennis programmes , designed specifically for the Pre-menstrual Phase.

 You should also pay attention to sleep hygiene.
 Simple strategies, such as making sure your bedroom is dark and cool at night, aiming for the same bedtime every night and switching off digital devices at least an hour before you go to bed really do work,” says Dr Emma.